bids-standard/bids-validator/changelog.d/20260116_093212_28850131+bendhouseart_339_bug_update_exit_code_if_recursed_directory_contains_errors.md

 -->
 ### Fixed

-- exit code returns non-zero status for invalid derivative datasets when -r/--recursive flag is used

--->
+- Exit with a non-zero exit code if nested datasets are validated and found to have errors.

 <!--
 ### Deprecated